Read more about our curriculum design and ethos HERE or see the links below for the detailed curriculum subject plans.

 “Most teachers lead a subject.
 They do this skilfully.
 As a result, pupils enjoy a very interesting and stimulating range of lessons in all subjects.”

 Whilst DJS is not a church school, in line with national guidance, our daily whole school assemblies are ‘broadly Christian in nature’.
 We relate these to the school value of the month; a key event or anniversary happening in the world, or a key date for a particular religion.
-They usually end in a quiet reflection, while a poem or prayer is said.
+They usually end in a quiet reflection, while a poem or reflective words are said.

 The school attends All Saints Church twice a year.
-In December children from year 3 and 4 attend and perform in the Christmas Service at the church.
-At Easter children from year 5 and 6 attend and perform in the school’s Easter Service.
+In December, all children from attend and perform in the Christmas Service at the church.
+At again, at Easter children from across the school perform in the school’s Easter Service.

 Mr Jack Goodens